ipfs-inactive/user-research/large-volumes/README.md

 - ESIP conference report
 - Proto-user journey from jonnycrunch at Developers Meetings in Berlin
 - Michelle B's work with Data Together

+## Next steps

+**TODO** These will be defined after the 'work so far' section is done

+- Link to issue on jonnycrunch user journey
+- Cluster testbed
+- Other user journeys?